 Again, in case your Windows is installed on some other drive, replace ‘C’ above with the system root drive, followed by the name of your own user account.
 Also, replace the text <username> with the username associated with your account.

 2] Now, in the LocalState folder, check whether the cache folder is present or not.
-If it is there, rename it ‘cache.old’.
-After that, create a new folder and name it ‘cache’.
-In case the cache folder is not there by default, just create an empty new folder and name it ‘cache’.
+If it is there, rename it to ‘cache.old’.
+After that, create a new empty folder and name it ‘cache’.

 3] Once you are done with the above step, close the File Explorer and reboot your system.
 After the reboot, run the Windows Store Apps troubleshooter again.
 This time it will not only detect the problem but also automatically resolve it.